The International Trade Blog arrow Export Compliance

 Having a well-documented export compliance program (ECP)—and following that program— are essential.
 Having an effective, written ECP, combined with proper training and periodic gap assessments, will not only make your export process more efficient, it will help ensure that your transfers or shipments of software don’t violate any export regulations.

 If you haven’t written down your company’s export procedures and you’re not documenting that they’re being followed, chances are that something is slipping through the cracks.
-That could be costing your company money and make you liable for stiff fines and harsh penalties for unauthorized exports.
+That could cost your company money and make you liable for stiff fines and harsh penalties for unauthorized exports.

 David Noah